This year’s May Day

 Bill: Globalization has created a real cut throat mentality that people have today.

-sweat shops that make such American clothing as the Gap.
+Rannfrid: Some students in Norway manage to get sponsors for a trip to some of the sweat shops that make such American clothing as the Gap.
 They went to Bangladesh were they had that big fire.
 They saw firsthand how those workers are treated.
 After they returned they were on a panel where a bunch of corporate big shots tried to argue them down.
 They had firsthand information on how people in those countries live as opposed to the lies perpetrated by the corporate big shots.

 Otto: I wish we still had a news media that actually covers news like that.
 We used to have some real coverage.
 It seems we don’t get any real news anymore and a lot of international issues get ignored.
-I have to go to the
+I have to go to the BBC or RT TV to get any real and critical news.

 (Others warned that the BBC is starting to get as bad as the US news media.)